 Website Not Showing

 Are your nameservers correct?
-What you've listed in your Misk.com Control Panel under Nameservers is controlling where your domain is pointing.
+The nameservers you've listed in your Misk.com Control Panel have full control over where your domain is pointing.

 If your website is not showing, it could be one of three issues:

-- Your ISP has the old records cached (up to a few hours after change)
+- Your ISP has the old dns records cached (up to a few hours after change).

 - There's an issue with your host.
 Contact your host to verify the correct nameservers and check to make sure everything is setup correctly on their end.
 The domain may not be setup on their servers yet.